MS44neuro/drtest/docs/index.rst

 Read the Docs tutorial
 ======================

-In this tutorial you will create a documentation project on Read the Docs by importing an Sphinx project from a GitHub repository, tailor its configuration, and explore several useful features of the platform.
+In this tutorial you will create a documentation project on .... by importing an Sphinx project from a GitHub repository, tailor its configuration, and explore several useful features of the platform.

-The tutorial is aimed at people interested in learning how to use Read the Docs to host their documentation projects.
-You will fork a fictional software library similar to the one developed in the :doc:`official Sphinx tutorial <sphinx:tutorial/index>`.
-No prior experience with Sphinx is required, and you can follow this tutorial without having done the Sphinx one.

 The only things you will need to follow are a web browser, an Internet connection, and a GitHub account